TykTechnologies/akita-helm-chart/README.md

 ### How To use this helm chart

- To use this chart [Helm](https://helm.sh) Must be installed.Please refer to Helm's [documentation](https://helm.sh/docs) to get started.
+ [Helm](https://helm.sh) Must be installed to use this chart.Please refer to Helm's [documentation](https://helm.sh/docs) to get started.

 Once Helm has been set up correctly, add the repo as follows: